dbanetto/uni/findbugs/report.md

 for a binary operator or uni operator.

 **Shimple** is Jimple with a twist, it uses static single assignment (SSA) and phi-nodes.
-This guarantees that each local variable will has a single assignment which simples a variety of analysis.
+This guarantees that each local variable will have a single assignment which simples a variety of analysis.
-There is an issue with SSA, after a branch that assigns to the same variable in the source it needs to represent the merge in SSA form.
+There is an issue with SSA, when the code branches and assigns different values to the same variable when these branches merge SSA by itself have no means to handle this.
 Phi-nodes are the answer to this problem as they can determine which branch was taken and thus can determine which value from the branch to use.
 The strength of Shimple is in its ability to clearly show the control flow